NativeScript/docs-v8/development-workflow.md

 ##### Reasoning

+[//]: <> (TODO: fix links)
 Building the source code is essential when one wants to contribute to an open source project.
 The statement is applicable for NativeScript as well.
-According to the [Contribution Guidelines](https://github.com/NativeScript/NativeScript/blob/master/CONTRIBUTING.md), suggesting a fix involves testing the latest code.
+According to the [Contribution Guidelines](https://github.com/NativeScript/NativeScript/blob/master/tools/notes/CONTRIBUTING.md), suggesting a fix involves testing the latest code.

 #### Behind the curtains of running a NativeScript application